 Further, anxiety undermines your ability to sustain attention and move toward your goals.
 Understanding how anxiety disrupts these areas in your in your brain will help you appreciate the importance of reducing this type of worrisome behavior.

 Although most of your worrisome thoughts are imaginary, they still physically affect your brain.
 But it doesn’t mean that you're mentally ill.
-I share my personal story with you because I want you to know that you’re not alone . . . we all struggle with anxiety from time to time.
-And because this topic hits very close to home, I want you to know that every tip for eliminating your anxiety in this article is not only incredibly well-researched but are also the very same tools and tactics I used for healing my own anxiety.
+We all struggle with anxiety from time to time.
+And because this topic hits very close to home, we want you to know that every tip for eliminating your anxiety in this article is not only incredibly well-researched but are also the very same tools and tactics we have used for healing anxiety.

-The tips I share with you are not just abstract ideas; they are practical.
-And best of all, they are effective.
-I'm living proof!
-As you read through the rest of this article, I hope you feel a sense of relief wash over you in knowing that healing is on its way!
+The tips below are not just abstract ideas; they are practical.
+And best of all, they're effective.
+As you read through the rest of this article, we hope you feel a sense of relief wash over you in knowing that healing is on its way!

 “What you resist, persists.”
 Ever heard of this saying by Carl Jung?
 There’s a lot of truth to it, especially when it comes to dealing with anxiety.
 Trying to resist anxiety, worrisome thoughts, or any situation that may trigger panic can leave you feeling like you’re fighting a losing battle.
 Trying to resist anxiety and worry through willpower alone is a lot like trying to paddle upstream a raging, uncontrollable river (with your bare hands); and it can leave you feeling completely depleted, exhausted, discouraged, and defeated for having not made any progress toward eliminating your anxiety.